How to Track Marketing Revenue in Google Analytics 4

 In this guide, we’ll assume that you’re already tracking conversions and cost data in Google Analytics 4 and jump straight into step three.

 If you haven’t got round to step one or two, don’t panic.
-We’ve outlined all the steps (start to finish) in our guide Google Analytics ROI, if you prefer a more thorough walkthrough.

 If set up correctly, these event values should appear across your Google Analytics property in the relevant reports.